iltuoconsulenteit/DocCropper-Test/README.md

 - `image_file`: the uploaded file

 After all images are processed, choose how many images appear on each page and whether the PDF is in portrait or landscape orientation, then use the **Export PDF** button to download it.
 The interface includes small placeholder logos encoded directly in the HTML.
 Replace these `data:` URIs with your own branding.
-A convenient place for custom logos is `static/logos/` (create it if missing) and reference the files from `static/index.html`.
+Place your own images inside `static/logos/` and reference them from `static/index.html`.
+Language JSON files live in `static/lang/`.
+Add additional translations by creating new `<code>lang.json</code>` files and updating the language selector.
 Processed images appear as thumbnails.
 Each thumbnail offers **Rotate**, **Edit**, and **Delete** buttons so you can refine the results.
 Click a thumbnail itself to view it in a modal overlay.

 ---